-Assets given an ESG rating or an SRI score will represent at least 80% of the assets, on average calculated over 12 months.
+Assets forming the subject of an ESG rating or an SRI score will represent at least 80% of assets.

 Furthermore, with a view to cash management, the Sub-Fund may invest up to 10% of its net assets in money market UCIs.
 These UCIs managed by the Management Company are classified as Article 8 products within the meaning of the SFDR, and apply its ESG integration strategy.